OfficeDev/office-js-docs-pr/docs/outlook/metadata-for-an-outlook-add-in.md

 ---
 title: Get and set metadata in an Outlook add-in
-description: Manage custom data in your Outlook add-in by using either roaming settings or custom properties. ms.date: 02/29/2024 ms.topic: how-to ms.localizationpriority: medium
+description: Manage custom data in your Outlook add-in by using either roaming settings or custom properties. ms.date: 10/17/2024 ms.topic: how-to ms.localizationpriority: medium
 ---

 # Get and set add-in metadata for an Outlook add-in

-You can manage custom data in your Outlook add-in by using either of the following:
+Manage custom data in your Outlook add-in by using either of the following:

 - Roaming settings, which manage custom data for a user's mailbox.
 - Custom properties, which manage custom data for an item in a user's mailbox.